 While traditional faxing may present a significant amount of downtime or force your employees to wait for service availability, our systems are consistently up and running, ready to take on any amount of transmissions.
 Our cloud infrastructure supports far more than the traditional fax systems, providing you with continued service availability and limited disruption.

 If you have any service issues or questions, response time makes all the difference.
 With fast responses and real-time performance monitoring, Softlinx ensures your systems are running smoothly, and our service infrastructure is error-free.
 If we detect any complications, our servers send out an immediate notification, allowing our team to take care of the issue fast and providing maximum uptime and availability.

 At Softlinx, we also offer 24/7 technical customer support to handle your problems as soon as they arise.
 You can get in touch with our support team by way of email, phone and web conferencing at any time, whichever medium best suits your needs.

 Upgrade to Online Cloud Faxing With Softlinx

 The future of fax is cloud-based.
-Migrating to an e-fax solution will bring your company to a new level of communication, and Softlinx is here to help you make the change.
+Migrating to an electronic fax filing solution will bring your company to a new level of communication, and Softlinx is here to help you make the change.
 With our versatile, competitive and comprehensive systems, your employees will see higher levels of productivity with almost no learning period.
 Meanwhile, you’ll benefit from lower costs, increased uptime and data security.